 - classmate contact information sheet (great for teachers, too!)

-Notes on Using the School Info Printables
+Notes on Using the Free School Information Printables

 - If you print the letter size, I suggest getting a 1 or 1 1/2 inch binder.

 - Colors may vary.
 Printers print differently depending on many factors.
-(The printer I use is a more expensive unit that uses pigment ink).

 - Print on cardstock for added durability. (this is my favorite from Amazon)